amitavaghosh1/rift/README.md

 Presently it displays in whatever is there in request body

+### Usage

+- Download the executable specific to your OS.
+- Build the project run `./release.sh`.
+And use the executable for your OS

 ### TODO:
 - [ ] Check possibility of using proto.
 And how to parse non-JSON body